FilipMartinek/GenderAndAgeClassification/README.md

 # GenderAndAgeClassification
 This project implements convolutional neural networks to classify the age and gender of a person from an image of their face.
-It uses Keras and Tensorflow for the neural network and OpenCV for processing the data and finding the face in a demo program.
+It uses Keras and Tensorflow for the neural network and OpenCV for processing the data and finding the face in the demo programs.

 - [Dependecies](#dependencies)
 - [Dataset](#dataset)